109 Degrees Below Zero

 A T. Rex Named Sue

-Coming May 17 - No dinosaur in the world compares to SUE—the largest, most complete, and best preserved Tyrannosaurus rex ever discovered.
+May 17–September 7, 2014 No dinosaur in the world compares to SUE—the largest, most complete, and best preserved Tyrannosaurus rex ever discovered.

 Shows patterns of air movement on a landscape of sand.